 Digital Transforming Internally or with a Consultant

-When you embark on a digital transformation for your business, one challenge is to align and shift the entire organisation to prevent these digital operations and digital marketing functions as being seen as new fads that the company is adopting.
+When you embark on a digital transformation in Singapore, one challenge for your business is to align and shift the entire organisation to prevent these digital operations and digital marketing functions as being seen as new fads that the company is adopting.
 Team alignment (from top-down) and education will help.